Dutch candidates snipe, scramble for undecided voters in race to deliver PM

 Either would mean an upset for Dilan Yesilgoz, caretaker Prime Minister Mark Rutte's successor as leader of the pro-business VVD Party, who has been the frontrunner for much of the campaign and has a realistic chance of becoming the country's first woman prime minister.

-"Ms. Yesilgoz has learned well from Rutte how to deal in hyperbole and half-truths," Timmermans said in an attack during a debate on Monday in which she criticized his plans, which include increasing the minimum wage and raising taxes.
+"Ms. Yesilgoz has learned well from Rutte how to deal in hyperbole and half-truths," Timmermans said in an attack during a debate on Monday in which she criticized his plans, which include increasing the minimum wage.

 "We are going to tax millionaires.
 That's not nice for the millionaires, but that's how you get a more fair country," said Timmermans, who is leading a combined Labour and Green Left ticket.